 As a rule of thumb, you should call us as soon as possible if you notice any severe or unusual pain related to your braces or orthodontic appliance.
 While orthodontic emergencies are uncommon, we will schedule your emergency appointment as soon as possible to stop your discomfort and keep your treatment plan on schedule.
-If you think that you’re experiencing an emergency, or if you want to learn more about our emergency services, call Grayslake Orthodontics or submit a consultation request online today.
+If you think that you’re experiencing an emergency, or if you want to learn more about our emergency services, call Grayslake Orthodontics or submit a consultation request online to visit our emergency orthodontist in Grayslake, IL today.

 Accidents happen, but there are a few steps you can take to control the risk.
 Be sure to follow the care instructions we give you very carefully and perform thorough hygiene each day.
 Be sure to avoid foods that are sticky, crunchy, or chewy.
 When playing sports, always wear the right kind of safety gear and get an ADA-approved mouthguard that fits comfortably over braces.